Skip to main content

 We have learned the basics of creating messages, which will now be helpful for deploying the wallet.
 In the past, we have deployed wallet via wallet app, but in this case weโ€™ll need to deploy our wallet manually.

 In this section weโ€™ll go over how to create a wallet (wallet v3) from scratch.
-Youโ€™ll learn how to compile the code for a wallet smart contract, generate a mnemonic phrase, receive a wallet address, and deploy a wallet using external transactions and State Init (state initialization).
+Youโ€™ll learn how to compile the code for a wallet smart contract, generate a mnemonic phrase, receive a wallet address, and deploy a wallet using external messages and State Init (state initialization).

 Generating a Mnemonicโ€‹